Cooperly/v2flags/README.md

 <br>

 > [!NOTE]
-> Not all values and flags may have been explained properly, as information was hard to come by.
-Again as I said, do your own research.
+> Not all values and flags may have been explained properly, as information was extremely hard to come by and especially in an explainable format, You may get more correct information from other sources.

 # Notice
 These flags aren't as rigorously tested as something like Aikar's Flags, although the chances are extremely slim, you could encounter problems like crashing or in the absolute worst case scenario, even corruption.